Subham-Mishra/Chat_IO-Sockets.io/README.md

 # Chat_IO-Sockets.io
-This is a chatting application made using Sockets.io and nodejs
+This is a Real-time chatting application made using Sockets.io and nodejs